 For many women, having sex for the first time is one of these things.
 While some women feel undesirable after giving birth, others can feel anxious about pain or that things may have physically altered down there and feel different; perhaps not as good.
 For other women, the passion and desire for sex has grown even stronger.

 Mamamia spoke with five mums about their personal experiences of having sex again after giving birth.
+Here's what they shared.

 Watch: The thoughts you have while giving birth.
 Post continues below.